cjdbarlow/Part-One/electrical_safety.md

 These classifications are designed to limit macroshock:
 * **Class I: Earthed**
 Any part that can contact the user is earthed to ground.
-    * If a fault develops such that parts of the device that the user can touch are live, then there is a risk of shock.
-If the case is earthed, the path of least resistance should be via the earth wire.
+    * If a fault develops such that parts of the device that the user can touch are live, then there is a risk of shock
+    * If the case is earthed, the path of least resistance should be via the earth wire
     This will cause a large current to flow, and should blow a fuse, ceasing current flow.

 * **Class II: Double-insulated**
-All parts of the device that the user can touch have wwo layers of insulation around them.
-This reduces the chance of the device becoming liv.
+All parts of the device that the user can touch have two layers of insulation around them, reducing the chance of the device becoming live.

 * **Class III: Low-voltage**
-Device less than 40V DC/24V AC.
-This limits the severity of shock a device can deliver.
+Device operates at less than 40V DC/24V AC, limiting the severity of shock a device can deliver.

 ###Classification of Electrically Safe Areas